aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/conversion/convert-chart-to-image/_index.md

 - **Automation & Scalability**: Batch‑convert multiple charts or files programmatically, saving time compared to manual export.
 Handles large volumes efficiently in the cloud.
 - **Flexible Output Formats**: Supports popular image formats (PNG, JPG, BMP, SVG, etc.), allowing integration with diverse systems and media.
 - **Secure & Reliable**: Process files in Aspose’s cloud environment without exposing sensitive data to client‑side tools.
 High availability and consistent performance.
-- **Developer‑Friendly**: Aspose.Cells Cloud offers SDK libraries in multiple languages, enabling quick development and comes with comprehensive documentation.
+- **Developer‑Friendly**: Aspose.Cells Cloud offers SDK libraries in multiple languages, enabling quick development and providing comprehensive documentation.
 Compared to building custom chart rendering solutions, this significantly reduces the development workload.
 - **Cost‑Effective**: You can convert charts without uploading the workbook first, which saves storage space and reduces costs.

 ## How to Use the Convert Chart to Image API with SDKs?